 Many organisations will have their information and goods on display at the festival in the stalls market.
-They will include:
+Last year they included:

 Permaculture Magazine & Permanent Publications

 The Permaculture magazine and book stall features all of the latest and classic permaculture titles (and books on related subjects) for you to pick-up and take away at special prices.
 We are celebrating the 25th Anniversary of Permaculture magazine, so there will also be treats, surprises and our popular Bargain Book Section (so arrive early while stocks last!).

 The Permaculture Association is the national charity dedicated to growing permaculture in the UK and beyond.
 We will be promoting our work on national and international research projects, advertising membership, giving our literature and sharing knowledge of projects across the UK.